-Python Library of Isotonic Estimator in Wicksell Problem
+Python implementation of Isotonic Estimator in Wicksell Problem

 This package implements the isotonic estimator for Wicksell’s problem given in the paper Adaptive and Efficient Isotonic Estimation in Wicksell’s Problem.